tashian/heal.lgbt/content/_index.md

 > "Death is not the biggest fear we have; our biggest fear is taking the risk to be alive — the risk to be alive and express what we really are."
 > — Don Miguel Ruiz

-🏳️‍🌈 &nbsp;&nbsp;This is a resource guide for queer healing.
+🏳️‍🌈 &nbsp;&nbsp;This is an opinionated resource guide for queer healing.
 🧙 &nbsp;&nbsp;It's for everyone—especially queer people and those who love them.
 🔥 &nbsp;&nbsp;To move from surviving, to healing, to thriving.
 🧒 &nbsp;&nbsp;To feel more at home with yourself.